LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W06-D2-CssLayout-BoxModel+Position.md

 - fixed&mdash;sets position relative to the viewport (browser window).
 The position <u>does not change</u> as the page is scrolled.

-- absolute&mdash;positioned relative to the document body, or to the nearest positioned ancestor, if one of its ancestors has its position set.
+- absolute&mdash;sets position relative to the nearest positioned ancestor&mdash;which  will be the body if no others have their position set.

-- sticky&mdash;positioned based on the user's scroll position.
+- sticky&mdash;sets position based on the user's scroll position.
 As long as the position is inside the viewport, its position is relative.
 But, when the user scolls so that the element is outside the viewport, it sticks to the edge of the viewport.